dvontrec/Sprinkle-Of-Jeezy/README.md

 						Description
 ******************************************************************

-ME-N stack application that displays rap quotes from a backend MONGO database.
+ME_N stack application that displays rap quotes from a backend MONGO database.
 None registered users can also submit suggestion quotes that can be added after review.

 ******************************************************************
 						Prerequisite